clhenrick/portfolio/_posts/blog/2016-12-12-d3-v4-general-update-pattern-punchcard-chart.md

 We can see that each key name corresponds to a field name in the header of the csv file, and each key's value corresponds to a value for that field in a given row.
 In some cases we can leave our data structure this way, but more often than not when making a visualization with D3 you'll be doing some data parsing and re-structuring.

-Enter `d3.nest`, a method of the [d3-collection](https://github.com/d3/d3-collection) module.
-According to the documentation, `d3.nest` lets you group data into a "hierarchal tree structure" by common attributes, similar to an SQL `GROUP BY` clause, only allowing for nested groupings.
+Enter `d3.nest`, now a method of the [d3-collection](https://github.com/d3/d3-collection) module in v4.
+According to the documentation, `d3.nest` lets you group data into a "hierarchal tree structure" by common attributes, similar to an SQL `GROUP BY` clause, but allowing for nested groupings.
 It's no coincidence that "nesting" data this way works very well for creating nested DOM elements with D3.

 Let's take a look at our nested data: